LettsDoSomeCoding/personal-site/content/post/auckland-tales/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: ""
+  caption: "Aucklands Burning... 🎵"
-  focal_point: ""
+  focal_point: "Center"
+  placement: 3
   preview_only: false

-# Projects (optional).
-#   Associate this post with one or more of your projects.
-#   Simply enter your project's folder or file name without extension.
-#   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
-#   Otherwise, set `projects = []`.
-projects: []
+gallery_item:
+- album: walking_around_auckland
+  image: skytower.JPG
+  caption: Auckland Skytower
+- album: walking_around_auckland
+  image: wynyard_quarter.JPG
+  caption: Wynyard Quarter
+- album: walking_around_auckland
+  image: britomart.JPG
+  caption: Britomart District
+- album: walking_around_auckland
+  image: truth.JPG
+  caption: Truth!
+- album: walking_around_auckland
+  image: winding_trees.JPG
+  caption: Winding trees in the small nature reserve
+- album: walking_around_auckland
+  image: uni_clocktower.JPG
+  caption: Auckland University Clocktower
+- album: walking_around_auckland
+  image: albert_park.JPG
+  caption: Albert Park
+- album: walking_around_auckland
+  image: party_in_the_back.JPG
+  caption: The party in the back for the Art Gallery
+- album: walking_around_auckland
+  image: aotea_square.JPG
+  caption: Aotea Square
+- album: walking_around_auckland
+  image: myers_park.JPG
+  caption: Myers Park
+- album: walking_around_auckland
+  image: michelangelo.JPG
+  caption: Michelangelo
+- album: walking_around_auckland
+  image: graffiti.JPG
+  caption: Nerdy graffiti
+- album: walking_around_auckland
+  image: arty_mall.JPG
+  caption: An arty shopping centre
+- album: auckland_museum
+  image: P1010697.JPG
+  caption: a
+- album: auckland_museum
+  image: P1010698.JPG
+  caption: a
+- album: auckland_museum
+  image: P1010698.JPG
+  caption: a
+- album: auckland_museum
+  image: P1010700.JPG
+  caption: a
+- album: auckland_museum
+  image: P1010701.JPG
+  caption: a
+- album: auckland_museum
+  image: P1010702.JPG
+  caption: a
+- album: wintergardens
+  image: P1010703.JPG
+  caption: a
+- album: wintergardens
+  image: P1010704.JPG
+  caption: a
+- album: wintergardens
+  image: P1010705.JPG
+  caption: a
+- album: wintergardens
+  image: P1010706.JPG
+  caption: a
+- album: wintergardens
+  image: P1010707.JPG
+  caption: a
+- album: wintergardens
+  image: P1010708.JPG
+  caption: a
+- album: wintergardens
+  image: P1010709.JPG
+  caption: a
 ---

-This post will be part of a series detailing my activities, thoughts and feelings as I make a five-week expedition across the beautiful lands of New Zealand (NZ).
+This post is part of a series detailing my activities, thoughts and feelings as I make a five-week expedition across the beautiful lands of New Zealand (NZ).

 `NOTE: there currently aren't any photos as the hostel I am staying in doesn't have the best upload speeds`

-## The early bird gets to check- in
+## The early bird gets to check-in

 Upon packing my bags with the most elaborate set of items that will allow me to carry them both by air and by bike I get an "early" (11pm) night as I have to get up for 6am on the first day of my travels.
 I wasn't expecting to have to be up at such an "early" (this lazy person often gets up past 8am on weekdays) but it was something I had to bear as online check-in apparently isn't a possibility when you booked with Air NZ and your departing flight is with Singapore Airlines.
 Lesson learned for the future I guess.